-I'm a PhD candidate in the Molecular Ecology and Evolution Lab at Lund University, Sweden.
-My PhD project explores molecular interactions between avian hosts and their microbes.
+I'm a Postdoctoral Researcher in Conservation Genomics at the Smithsonian Institution.
+I defended my PhD in the Molecular Ecology and Evolution Lab at Lund University, Sweden in April 2018.
+My research explores molecular interactions between avian hosts and their microbes.
 I have a huge passion for science and love to constantly learn new things about nature.

 In my research I use molecular techniques and bioinformatic tools to study the evolution of genomes, transcriptomes and microbiomes.
-In addition to my PhD, I collaborate with colleagues in several interesting projects involving genomics.
+In addition to the projects in my Postdoc and my PhD, I collaborate with colleagues in several interesting projects involving host-parasite genomics and animal microbiomes.
 For more information about my work, please see the Research page.